Dubrovnik was chosen as the perfect setting for King´s Landing

-A lot of varios scenes were made here including the scene were King Joffrey is thrown a tournament in honor to celebrate his name day.
+A lot of scenes were filmed here including the scene were King Joffrey is thrown a tournament in honour to celebrate his name day.
 Fort Lovrijenac or Fort of St. Lawerence is found west of the Old Town of Dubrovnik.
 The fortress rests on a 37 m high cliff and also carries the name "Dubrovnik's Gibraltar".

 This bay is located right beneath Fort Lovrijenac and appears in many scenes in the famous serie.
 Here Sansa and Littlefinger discussed their plans of escaping.
 The sea Blackwater battle takes place here along with the massacre of Robert’s bastards.

 The Ploče Gate is the east entrance to the Old Town, Dubrovnik.
 The gate is built in Romanesque style and the saint of St.Blaise as a statue, the patron of Dubrovnik surveils this gate from above the entrance.

 In the end of season five, Cersei Lannister walks by over the bridge and continues to the Red Keep after suffering the walk of shame.

 The Jesuit StairsThis is the place where most people go for most social media attention, the Jesuit stairs fascinates and site for the infamous walk of Cersei Lannister.
 This particular scene almost didn’t take place since the church of Dubrovnik almost said no to a nudity display near its sacred chambers.